Trover Saves the Universe: Gameplay

-In the game, a being named Glorkon has kidnapped the dogs of the protagonist and sucked their essence into its eyes, granting him incredible powers that could end the universe.
+In the game, a being named Glorkon has kidnapped the dogs of the protagonist and sucked their essence into its eye holes, granting him incredible powers that could end the universe.
 The player assumes control of a nameless Chairorpian, which is "a race of humanoid aliens confined to chairs", and they must rescue their dogs and defeat Glorkon in order to save the universe.
-Throughout the game, they will be accompanied by Trover, a purple alien monster.
+Throughout the game, the player is accompanied by Trover, a purple alien monster.

 In the game, which is played from a second-person perspective, the player is always holding a video game controller and they issue commands to Trover, telling it to run, jump and attack.
 As the player progresses, players can upgrade the protagonist's chair and unlock the ability to pick up and throw objects, or levitate between three different height levels.
 The chair also serves as the game's user interface, displaying information about the player's power and health.
 Players can also unlock Trover's combat abilities.
 The game was designed for virtual reality (VR) headsets, though players can still play the game without using a VR headset.
 The game features five major levels at launch.